Table of Contents

 Researchers found that synthetic melatonin content ranged from -83% to + 478%.
 Contrary to what was claimed on sleep supplement labels.[v]

-If you are as sensitive to melatonin as a supplement as I am, taking a chance on nearly 500% more than what you thought you were getting is a big problem.
+If you are as sensitive to melatonin supplements like I am, taking a chance on nearly 500% more than what you thought you were getting is a big problem.

-But I have good news for you because experienced neurohackers have found other ways to get a great night sleep in 2023.
+But I have good news for you because experienced neurohackers have found other ways to get quality sleep this year.

 And all it takes are 3 supplements that are easy and relatively inexpensive to get.